-From time to time we are asked how to deal with condensation in a garden room.
+From time to time we are asked how to avoid condensation in a garden room.
 Water vapour is invisible until we see it condense, often on window surfaces around the home.
 What is condensation, where does it come from and how can you stop it from forming?
 Let’s find out.

 What is condensation?

-Why does condensation appear?
+Why does it appear?

 As we all know, this is rarely seen in the summer.
 The quantity of water in the air (known as humidity), both inside our homes and garden rooms, is much higher during the winter months.
 Because we turn the heating up and keep windows closed we trap that moist air in.
 When the outside temperature falls, liquid water begins to appear inside your home.
 We see this mostly on windows, as glass is a good conductor the panels cool down inline with the low outdoor temperature.
 Also, the smaller the space, the greater the chance you will see condensation on the window panes.